 Dragonfly species in Monmouthshire: White-legged Damselfly

-White-legged Damselfly (Platycnemis pennipes) is a localised damselfly in Monmouthshire, confined to slower flowing rivers.
+White-legged Damselfly (Platycnemis pennipes) is a localised damselfly in Monmouthshire, mainly confined to slower flowing rivers.

 The oldest record in our data set is from the River Wye at Bigsweir, on 24 June 1975 (observer John Paul).